openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/04-creating-the-resources.md

 The argument is the full name of the resource, including the type of resource and the name for this instance.
 In this case the instance was called `blog-db`.

-Similarly, to deploy the frontend component, run:
+To deploy the frontend component, now run:

 ```execute
 kubectl apply -f frontend-all.yaml